al8x/MTP_Logger_VESC_BNO/README.md

 # MTP_Logger_VESC_BNO
  This code powers the pocket logger device that allows you to log data on a teensy platform at a speed up to 1500 Hz.
 The hardware features a variety of ports and instrumental sensors allowing creative applications.

  Download the arduino version 1.8.19 [HERE](https://drive.google.com/file/d/1MVcYucFAieLHTNYb9F2uXIgd6ZfItMbf/view?usp=share_link)
  or directly on Arduino [Website](https://www.arduino.cc/en/software)

  Download the Teensyduino 1.57 [HERE](https://drive.google.com/file/d/1MYV_6k8_FOjVSu_0nEv0t5DYQVfheGJX/view?usp=share_link) or directly on Teensy [Website](https://www.pjrc.com/teensy/td_download.html)

  Download the librairies [HERE](https://drive.google.com/file/d/1uD_BRNu2cje4Sr70Sb3zQySTAuelpn7L/view?usp=share_link)

+### V1.2
+- The sensors screen behavior has changed to a more simple approach : Screen 0 allow to fast log and overview the sensors, screen 1 allow you to see the graph of each one of them and screen 2 is the settings screen.

 ### V1.1
 - Add long press features for options scroll